 A simply wonderful island and wonderful people :-)

 It's been a while since I've been to Bali, but I had a wonderful time there - just remember to bring some bug spray - the mosquitos can be harsh.

 I second the recommendation so seeing a Kechak dance.
 Also, if you go to the mountains of Kintamani you can view Mount Batur an active volcano, and see the caldera lake.

 I also took a ship over to one of the small neighboring islands and did some snorkeling - it was beautiful!
 And the water was very clear.

-Hope you have fun. over 9 years ago
+Hope you have fun. almost 10 years ago